Bantee-Golf/oxygen-push-notifications/README.md

 $push->save();

 // Send the notification.
 // When the line below is called, the notification is sent immidiately to the recipient.
-The scheduled time will be ignored.
-If you need to send at a schedule, see the command below.
+// The scheduled time will be ignored.
+If you need to send at a schedule, see the artisan command below.
 PushNotificationManager::sendStoredPushNotification($push);
 ```